List of terms and acronyms you are likely to encounter when working in emergency communications.

 SKYWARN is a program managed by the National Weather Service that utilizes trained volunteer "spotters" to send in real-time on-the-ground reports of severe weather.

-An elected ARRL official who directs the League's efforts within a subsection of a region.
+An elected ARRL official who directs the ARRL's efforts within a subsection of a region.
 Milpitas is in the Santa Clara Valley Section (SCVS).
 (The SCVS Section Manager is Brandon Bianchi, NI6C)

 An area where equipment and personal are checked-in and staged prior to being deployed in response to an event.

 Spontaneous Unaffiliated Volunteer.
-A person who comes forward during a disaster event that wants to be of help but who is untrained and not affiliated with any organzed group.
+A person who comes forward during a disaster event that wants to be of help but who is untrained and not affiliated with any organized group.

 An identifier used by all radio operators at a specific location.
 They may include jurisdiction names ("Milpitas EOC"), agency names ("San Jose Red Cross"), location names ("Redwood Shelter"), ICS names ("Fire Base 1 Command"), individual names ("EMS Shadow"), or net names ("Resource").
 All calls are made with tactical call signs (for example, "Redwood Shelter, this is Milpitas EOC").
 Use operator call signs (W6ABC) only to meet FCC requirements (that is, every ten minutes or at the end of a series of transmissions).
 A Tactical Call Sign is assigned to a location, not to an operator.